psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 #### Our Talk about Podcast was accepted

-We are grateful that the PyCon US Program Committee accepted our talk which was not at all a technical talk.
-It shows to us that you don't have to only be a programmer or a developer in order to attend the conference.
+We are grateful that the PyCon US Program Committee accepted our talk, considering it was not a technical talk at all.
+It showed to us that you don't have to be only a programmer or a developer in order to attend and enjoy the conference.
 Python is not just a programing language, but there is also a community surrounding it.
-By accepting our talk, it shows to us that the Python community and the conference organizers do care about the health of the community and that everyone was welcomed at the conference.
+By accepting our talk, it showed us that the Python community and the conference organizers do care about the health of the community and that everyone is welcome at PyCon US.

 ### PyCon US Statistics